 Family and friends will be received on Saturday, March 14 from noon until 4pm in the KEPPLE-GRAFT FUNERAL HOME INC., 524 N. Main St., Greensburg.
 Military Honors will be provided by Post 33 of Greensburg and held at the funeral home on Saturday at 4pm.
 Interment will be held in Arlington National Cemetery at a later date.
 To offer a message of sympathy, please visit www.kepplegraft.com.

-To plant a tree in memory of Donald A. Bailey, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Donald A. Bailey, please visit our floral store.